Risk Management for Home Inspectors

 A complaint becomes a claim when the issue is formally documented and submitted to an insurance company or legal entity for resolution or compensation.
 This typically involves a more formal process where evidence is gathered, and the case is reviewed to determine liability and potential coverage.
 For more details, you can watch our full YouTube video.

-Is an Inspection Agreement Enforceable if It Gets Signed After the Home Inspection?
+Can an Inspection Agreement Be Enforced After the Inspection?

 Can a Home Inspector Who Has Just Been Sued Counter-Sue for Further Legal Fees?